Fraunhofer-AISEC/cmc/README.md

 The overall exchanged data structure *Attestation Report* does not only contain measurements of the software running on the platform, but also metadata in the form of *Manifests* and *Descriptions*.
-This metadata describes the entire state of the platform and must be signed by a trusted entity.
+This metadata describes the entire state of the platform and must be signed by one or more trusted entities.
 This allows a verifier to validate the attestation report without knowing the platform in advance.
 Examples and tools for creating the metadata on the prover side are given below.

 ## Prerequistes